MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 }
 ```

+> [!TIP]
+> Just like when invoking any dialog in the bot framework SDK, when calling `BeginDialog` to invoke an adaptive dialog, you can use the `options` parameter to pass input information for the dialog.

 #### EndDialog

 Ends the active dialog.

-> [!TIP]
-> Adaptive dialogs will end automatically by default if the dialog has completed running all of its actions.
-To override this behavior, set the `AutoEndDialog` property on Adaptive Dialog to false.
+By default, adaptive dialogs have a `resultProperty` set to `dialog.results`' so anything that is set in that memory scope will automatically be returned to the caller when the dialog ends.
+In addition the `EndDialog` action has the `value` property which contains a value that is passed back to the caller of the dialog.

 ``` C#
 new EndDialog()